lidofinance/solana-docs/docs/staking/overview.md

 ## Solana Liquid Staking
 Solana is an extremely fast, and censorship-resistant blockchain that has witnessed tremendous growth and adoption in the last year.
 Solana serves transactions at an order of magnitude higher rate when compared to base layer Ethereum.
-Additionally, there is a flourishing ecosystem emerging around [Serum](https://solana.com/ecosystem/serum) and other DeFi protocols such as [Raydium](https://solana.com/ecosystem/raydium), [Oxygen](https://solana.com/ecosystem/oxygen), [Pyth Network](https://www.theblockcrypto.com/linked/100875/jump-trading-defi-oracle-solana), and others that are being built on Solana.
-With over [$14bn staked](https://www.stakingrewards.com/earn/solana), Solana is now also in the Top 5 of Proof-of-Stake networks by staked value.
+Additionally, there is a flourishing ecosystem emerging around [Raydium](https://solana.com/ecosystem/raydium) and other DeFi protocols such as [Oxygen](https://solana.com/ecosystem/oxygen), [Pyth Network](https://www.theblockcrypto.com/linked/100875/jump-trading-defi-oracle-solana), and others that are being built on Solana.
+With over [$14bn staked](https://www.stakingrewards.com/earn/solana), Solana is now also in the top of Proof-of-Stake networks by staked value.
 Liquid staking takes the utility of Solana a step further by:
 - Improving the user experience
 - Diversifying risks across multiple node and operators